orion13579/COMM-2216-SetE-Group6/docs/search.md

 **File Extension** - an indicator located at the end of a filename after the ‘.’ to indicate the type of a file.

-**Commit**  - Saves changes to your local repository.This is a more advanced topic involved with version control and Git, which will not be discussed here
+**Commit**  - Saves changes to your local repository.
+This is a more advanced topic involved with version control and Git, which will not be discussed here